rerrani/tipy/README.md

    * run it as a program: ` python3 tipy.py `

        this will run a worked out example for the evolution of a subhalo

+# dNde.py

+Empirical model to construct energy distribution of tidally stripped stellar tracer as in E+21 Appendix E